 White marble and precious woods make up the interiors of the rooms.
 The bed—covered in satin damask sheets—is a soft haven of relaxation and the burnt orange Warhol-inspired sofa was just the spot to pop the cork on our bottle of champagne (locally sourced, of course.)
 Again, Bacchus looks on from every corner of the room.
 He adorns our plush bath robes, the writing paper by the bed and the retro corded telephone, ensuring we get to the bottom of that bottle before dinner.

-food situation (mini bar, breakfast, restaurant): Indeed, the mini bar is well stocked and we’re told that breakfast is served until 3 PM.
-We indulge in baskets of freshly baked pastries from the boulangerie and the prettiest plate of fruit we will probably ever have the pleasure of consuming.
-Also on offer at breakfast are cheeses and a charcuterie plate, but we opt for sweet over savoury.
+food situation (mini bar, breakfast, restaurant): At breakfast we indulge in baskets of freshly baked pastries from the boulangerie and the prettiest plate of fruit we will probably ever have the pleasure of consuming.
+Also on offer are cheeses and a charcuterie plate, but we opt for sweet over savoury.
 The restaurant at the hotel also offers expertly composed lunch and dinner menus for those wishing to dine in.

 bar: We’re spoiled for choice here.
-Upon entry to the hotel, we’re guided to the ‘honesty bar’ in which we can pour our own tipple then confess ourselves just how much we’ve downed in the book provided.
-Lounge and consume guilt-free.
-Alternatively, the hotel bar starts to warm up crowd-wise in the late afternoon.
+Upon entry to the hotel, we’re guided to the ‘honesty bar’ in which we can pour our own tipple then confess to much we’ve downed later.
+The hotel bar starts to warm up crowd-wise in the late afternoon.
 The bartender Julien is at hand to offer his suggestions and he shakes up a mean cocktail.
 This is just the place for a pre-drink before hitting the basement club.

 data (wifi?): Yes—crisp connection throughout the hotel.